Pshy0/pshy_merge/tfm_lua_perf_tests/globals_vs_locals.md

 # globals vs locals

-This test compares globals and locals access times
+This test compares globals and locals access times.

 Snippet used to measure:
 ```lua